angistanzi/generate-my-readme/generatedREADME.md

 # This Is My README!

 ## Description
-This is an example of the repository generated from the command-line app.
+This is an example of a README generated from the command-line app.

 ## Contents
 * [Installation](#Installation)